 A more recent example came with the emergence of the New Covent Garden Soup Company.
 In just over ten years the company became the largest branded manufacturer of soup in the UK.
-Its ascent can be attributed to astute marketing strategy and the incompetence of the market incumbents, which continued to measure success in terms of the dried and tinned soup categories.
+Its ascent can be attributed to astute marketing strategy and the incompetence of the market incumbents, which continued to measure success in terms of the dried and canned soup categories.
 Initially they ignored the upstart because New Covent Garden was not operating in the two major soup categories but in chilled soup.

-The bottom line is, if you use categories as a yardstick of success you are endangering your organisation.
-Categories weaken a firm's competitive response and encourage strategic torpor.
+The bottom line is, if you use categories as a yardstick of success you are endangering your organization.
+Categories weaken a firm’s competitive response and encourage strategic torpor.
 Good marketers aggressively dismantle crude and inappropriate constructs such as categories.
 Instead, they return to the only true arbiters of market structure, customers, and continually ask them to define the market.
 Anything less would be a categorical case of bad marketing.